damienld22/FishingAssistantApp/README.md

 ## Roadmap

-- [ ] Add unit tests for authentication and disconnection and save token in local storage
 - [ ] Use Context API to share token
 - [ ] Put an icon
 - [ ] Do a loader with fish icon